vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/interactive-marchitecture-tool.md

 ![Interactive Marchitecture tool filled](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/VTEX-Platform-Overview/Composability/marchitecture-filled.png)

-> ℹ️ If you want to reset your architecture planning, click on the <i class="fa fa-refresh"></i> 🔃 refresh button on the top right corner or refresh the page in your browser.
+> ℹ️ If you want to reset your architecture planning, click on the 🔃 refresh button on the top right corner or refresh the page in your browser.